Pradumnasaraf/DevOps/Kubernetes/README.md

 ### ConfigMap

-Use to store external configurations like database URL.
-We put in simple text forrmat unlike [Secrets](#secrets)
+Use to store external configurations like database URLs.
+We put it in simple text format unlike [Secrets](#secrets)

 ```yaml
 apiVersion: v1